KiranSg-coder/React-Interview-Questions/README.md

    - An action is a function that returns an action object.
 It contains the action type and data and facilitates communication between the store and the software application.

 10. **Name the important features of React**
       - **Key features:**
         - Allows the use of third-party libraries.
         - Time-saving.
         - Accelerates development.
         - Promotes simplicity and composability.
         - Offers code stability with one-directional data binding in React components.
         - Fully supported by Facebook.

+11. **Explain the term stateless components**
+       - Stateless components are pure funtions that render DOM-based solely on the properties provided to them.

+12. **Explain  React Router**
+       - React Router is a routing library which allows you to add new screen flows to your application, and it also keeps URL in sync with what's being shown on the page